slogan621/tscharts/README.md

 /tscharts/v1/\<resourcei\>/[resource_id/]

-In the above, component is the name of a resource.
+In the above, \<resource\> is the name of a resource.
 It is used in the URL as in the following example:

 ```
 /tscharts/v1/clinicstation/17/
 ```

 refers to the station and clinic pair with resource ID 17.
+Valid resource names are documented in the next section.

 ## Registration and Routing API Resource Names